mybbgroup/Active-threads/README.md

    If (presumably for performance reasons) you wish to limit the maximum configurable period in seconds, then navigate in the ACP to Settings -> Plugin Settings -> Active Threads and enter your preferred value (one week in seconds, for example - a plausible limit for a large board - is 604,800).

 That's it.
 You should now see the "View Active Threads" link in your forum's header.
 In any case, you should be able to view the plugin's page at http://your-forum.com/your-forum-root-dir/activethreads.php

+## Upgrading

+1. *Deactivate*.

+   In a web browser, open the "Plugins" module in the Admin Control Panel (ACP) of your MyBB installation and click "Deactivate" beside the "Active Threads" plugin.

+2. *Copy files*.

+   As in step two for installing above.

+3. *Reactivate*.

+   As for step one but clicking "Activate" rather than "Deactivate".

+This will maintain any settings and template changes that you've made, though if you've made template changes, you may after upgrading need to navigate in the ACP to Templates & Style -> Templates -> Find Updated Templates to properly integrate/update this plugin's templates.